 Treating PCOS or PCOD- Oral Contraceptives are not the best bet

 The conventional system of medicine hardly has any cure for PCOS.
+They have no medicines to completely cure or even reduce the size of the ovarian cysts.
 Their focus remains on treating the visible and most troublesome signs and symptoms.
 To regularize the irregular menses, oral contraceptive pills are often prescribed.
 This has a temporary effect of regularizing the menstrual cycle for as long as the medicines are taken.
 Once you leave the medication, you are back to square one.
 This is because the cause is left untreated.

-Homeopathy for PCOS or PCOD is the best alternative PCOS treatment
+PCOS treatment in Homeopathy is the best alternative treatment

 When it comes to alternative systems or complementary treatments for PCOS, Homeopathy offers the best alternative.
 This is because Homeopathy focuses on treating and curing the root cause of the problem.
 The Homeopathic philosophy of disease is not based on the external causes of diseases.
 Homeopathy believes that the human body has been perfectly enabled by nature to keep itself disease free.
 It is only when the immunity or its own internal vitality is deranged that the body becomes incapable of keeping itself disease free.
 Therefore Homeopathy tries to restore the balance of that vitality.
 Once the vitality regains its original balance, it is able to nurse itself back to health without any external aid.
 That is why homeopathic medicines are given in very minute doses.